 You may need a wisdom teeth extraction at some point in your life.
-It is rare for a person to have enough room for all of their wisdom teeth, and as a result, they tend to grow in impacted.
-This can be uncomfortable, pushing your other teeth forward and creating a space for food to become trapped; it can also increase your risk of infection and decay.
+It is rare for a person to have enough room for all of their wisdom teeth and, as a result, they tend to grow in impacted.
+This can be uncomfortable, pushing your other teeth forward and creating a space for food to become trapped, putting your teeth at risk of infection and decay.
 This is why we often recommend that our patients have their wisdom teeth removed.
 When you schedule an appointment with Advanced Dentistry Of Walnut Creek, we can examine you, take X-rays, and let you know if and when you should schedule an extraction procedure.
-You can reach us by calling (925) 300-4536.
+You can reach us by calling (925) 937-2273.

 This is a dental procedure where your wisdom teeth are removed.
 How they are removed will be based on their current location and whether or not they are impacted.

 First, you will receive anesthesia in order to numb the area being worked on.
 Some dentists and oral surgeons may also offer nitrous oxide to help you relax or put you to sleep so you do not remember anything about the actual procedure.

 If your wisdom teeth have grown in straight, removing them is fairly easy.
 In this case, you would visit a dentist to have them pulled out using dental tools.
 Most likely, no surgery would be required.
 However, if your teeth are impacted, the procedure will require oral surgery.
 In order to access the actual tooth, the gum tissue covering it will need to be cut open.
 After numbing the area, a flap will be created in the gum tissue.
 This allows the dentist or oral surgeon to view the tooth.
 If muscle or bone is covering it, that will also need to be cut away to provide clear access to the actual tooth.
 At this point, your dentist may be able to grab the tooth and simply lift it out of the socket.
 If, however, it does not budge when being wiggled, then the actual tooth will need to be broken into several pieces that can be extracted individually.